 If wallpaper is you or your child’s preference, decide whether this will cover every wall or be a feature on one wall.
 Wallpaper can be a trickier option than paint, as themed designs may not always be flavour of the month in years to come, so they might need to be updated relatively frequently.

 As children’s bedrooms and playrooms can often be on the small side, intricate wallpaper patterns should be kept to a minimum.
-Start with a feature wall and work from there, if it dominates the space, pick a color from the design and paint the adjacent walls in a bright complementary tint or shade.
+Start with a bedroom accent wall and work from there.
+If it dominates the space, pick a color from the design and paint the adjacent walls in a bright complementary tint or shade.
 Try co-ordinating wallpaper and fabric from the same design collection in order to stop bold patterns and colours from clashing and overpowering the space.